SachinSaligram/alexa-scrum-bot/DESIGN.md

 ## Bot Description

-Scrumster is a Bot designed to serve as an advocate of Scrum .
+Scrumster is a Bot designed to serve as an advocate of Scrum.
 The end goal would be to replace one of the existing Scrum roles (ScrumMaster in particular), but at the level of implemetation we are focusing on, we would want the bot to be a catalyst for the overall Scrum process within teams in an organization.
 Most of us who have experience working in Scrum teams find it to be a laborious task, to update Kanban boards and add details to these updates.
 This is one of the problems Scrumster looks to solve by automating the process of updating tasks by having a simple voice interaction through an Alexa application, with the Engineers during the stand-up to update tasks pertaining to the sprint.
 At the back end, it is tied to JIRA/Trello APIs to acheive this task.

 In addition to collecting information regarding a particular task, it also assists in moving tasks from one state to another (for eg. from 'In-progess' to 'Completed') which further eases the life of an engineer.
 Lastly, Scrumster also provides the functionality of summarizing the sprint up to that point and providing feedback as to whether the sprint is on track or not.